HISTORY OF THYROID CANCER – IS IT A RISK FACTOR FOR CORONAVIRUS INFECTION?

 TSH suppressive therapy is a tool to prevent tumor recurrence.
 Suppressive doses of thyroxine are typically administered in order to achieve low TSH levels (<0.1 mU/l).
 TSH suppressive therapy should be continued since it is not associated with an increased risk of VOVID-19 infection.

-PLANNING SURGERY FOR THYROID CANCER – WHAT’S THE OPTIMAL TIMING?
+PLANNING SURGERY FOR THYROID CANCER (TC)– WHAT’S THE OPTIMAL TIMING?

 This is true in particular for high-risk groups (aged people, with comorbidities).